juiceinc/devlandia/README.md

 # Getting Started
 First, if you don't already have it, you'll need to [download and install Docker](https://download.docker.com/mac/stable/Docker.dmg) on your machine.
 Documentation can be found [here](https://docs.docker.com/docker-for-mac/install/).
+Windows users on anything other than Windows 10 Pro, Enterprise, or Education with a minimum build number of 10586 will need to install [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe).
+Run the full installation.

 Create a new virtualenv for devlandia by changing to the desired directory and running ``virtualenv devlandia``.
 This can be done in a central place such as ``~/.virtualenvs`` or in your project directory.
 Devlandia should